East Timor is anything but your typical tourist destination - yet it has it all: superb diving, friendly people, stunning beaches...

 As the country develops (albeit slowly), new hotels and hostels and restaurants spring up so often they may not even be listed yet, relying instead on word of mouth.
 Yes, it is expensive, as it has grown to accommodate the aid workers and UN staff who helped it through its transition. with all that aid money (and UN money before that) coming in.

-It may be hard to reach, but not that hard.
+How to reach East Timor?
 There are flights from Australia and from several points in Southeast Asia (Bali is the most common but there are a few from Singapore, and the list is growing).
 East Timor flights are still expensive, but as more people visit, prices will fall.

 The infrastructure is being upgraded but remains in a pathetic state.
 The water is not fit to drink, medical facilities are still inadequate, and the roads, which are often made of dirt, tend to wash out completely in the rainy season.